rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 As we gathered from peeking at the first rows, most of the columns need more cleaning in order to be useful: there are many unique values (power, contractor, type of the satellite), so we won't be able to make much sense of them without more work: there seem to be 349 different types of propulsion and power configurations, the "type / application column" seems to be indicated as "type , application" in some cases and as "type / application" in others.

-Looking at the equipment column, we can tell it needs much more work.
-We won't use it for now, we'll focus on columns regarding the launch to get a sense of long term trends in the access countries have been gaining to space, and leave the information about individual payloads for some other time.
+Looking at the equipment column, it's easy to tell it needs much more work.
+It won't used for now.
+Instead, we'll focus on columns regarding the launch to get a sense of long term trends in the access countries have been gaining to space, and leave the information about individual payloads for some other time.